 You know the kind:

-The ideas look good, but … not exactly something you would ever do.
+The ideas behind them seem good, but … they’re not exactly techniques you would ever actually use.

 And every time you try some new note taking technique …

 No matter what, all of them seem to lead to one place:

 You … writing down loooooong strings of notes verbatim.